 Ideally, we would obtain our folate from food sources like dark leafy greens, vegetables, fruits, nuts, and seafood.
 However, it can be difficult to get the recommended amount of folate from food alone.
 As mentioned, a person’s genetics may also make it difficult to convert dietary folate into its active form.

 Folic acid supplementation of 400mcg per day is safe.
 The highest level of daily intake of folate that poses no risk of adverse health effects was set at 1,000 micrograms per day.
 Folic acid is also a water-soluble vitamin and does not accumulate in fat tissue.
 Therefore, excess intake will be excreted into the urine and out of the body.

 Supplementation with folic acid is often recommended for pregnant women to prevent neural tube defects and prevent megaloblastic anemia.

 Supporting HPV Naturally

-Papillex, is a compound that contains high quality, natural sources of nutrients that have been shown to support beneficial results with respect to HPV.
+Papillex is a compound that contains high-quality, natural sources of nutrients that have been shown to support beneficial results in eliminating HPV infections.
 It contains ingredients that nutritionally support the immune system which will help the body to better respond to genital warts, cervical dysplasia, and other HPV-related disorders naturally.